revolsys/ca.bc.gov.open.cpf/src/site/markdown/reference/authentication.md

 Assuming the application was deployed to localhost with SSL encryption enabled using the /cpf context path.
 The following root URL [https://localhost/cpf](https://localhost/cpf) can be used in a Java or other programming language client or server side application to access the CPF web services.

+### HTTP Digest

+[HTTP Digest](https://tools.ietf.org/html/rfc2617#section-3) authentication can also be used.

+Assuming the application was deployed to localhost with SSL encryption enabled using the /cpf context path.
+The following root URL [https://localhost/cpf](https://localhost/cpf) can be used in a Java or other programming language client or server side application to access the CPF web services.